Archibald Kennedy, 1st Marquess of Ailsa

 Archibald Kennedy, 1st Marquess of Ailsa, KT, FRS (February 1770 – 8 September 1846), styled Lord Kennedy between 1792–4 and known as the Earl of Cassillis between 1794 and 1831, was a Scottish peer.

 Early life

 Kennedy was the eldest son of Archibald Kennedy, 11th Earl of Cassillis, a Scottish peer who lived in the English Colony of New York, and, his second wife, Anne Watts.
 Among his siblings were the Hon.
 John Kennedy (who married Charlotte Gill), Hon.
 Robert Kennedy (who married Jane Macomb, a daughter of merchant Alexander Macomb) and Lady Anne Kennedy (who married William Henry Digby).
-Before his parent's marriage, his father was married to, and widowed from, Katherine Schuyler (a daughter of Peter Schuyler and granddaughter of Arent Schuyler).
+Before his parents' marriage, his father was married to, and widowed from, Katherine Schuyler (a daughter of Peter Schuyler and granddaughter of Arent Schuyler).
 Katherine was an only child, so she inherited all of her father's estate upon his death in 1762 and Kennedy inherited the entire estate after her death in 1765.